Long road to hold Kim, North Korea liable for crimes

 China came under fire in the report for forcing North Korean refugees to return to home where they face possible persecution.

-Beijing denies the charge, saying it favours "constructive dialogue" and has a longstanding position against what it regards as interference in the internal affairs of sovereign nations.
+Beijing denies the charge, saying it favors "constructive dialogue" and has a longstanding position against what it regards as interference in the internal affairs of sovereign nations.

 "To bring human rights issues to the International Criminal Court does not help improve a country's human rights conditions," Chinese foreign ministry spokeswoman Hua Chunying said on February 17, the day the report was released.